rylarson/tao-chef-talk/index.md

       * Builds for Chef cookbooks are also done in continuous integration and the cookbooks are treated as artifacts just like any other software
       * Vagrantfiles are checked in to source control and consume/put together the output from the Chef and Packer builds

---page-break--

-## The power of virtualization

-TODO Virtualization is nothing new
-TODO Automating virtualization is nothing new
-TODO Scripts are not reusable

---page-break-

-Vagrant

 --new-slide--